-Claim: A boy named Kyron Horman is missing from his Portland, Oregon home.
+Claim: A 13-year-old boy named Kyron Horman has been missing from his Portland, Oregon, home since June 2010.

 OK folks, we don’t often get serious but this is important.
 Little Kyron Horman has been missing and his mother just put up this billboard in WA state…. please share everyone… please!
 This boy needs to be home with his Momma :(((

 Origins: As noted on the web site of National Center for Missing & Exploited Children, Kyron Richard Horman, then seven years old, went missing from his Portland, Oregon, home back in June 2010:

 He was last seen at school on June 4, 2010.
 Kyron was last seen wearing a black